trustbloc/orb/README.md

 ## Databases

-ORB uses Aries generic storage interface for storing data.
+Orb uses the Aries generic storage interface for storing data.
-Backup should be done similarly to other trustbloc projects.
+Backup should be done similarly to other TrustBloc projects.
-In ORB we support the following databases:
+In Orb we support the following databases:
 * CouchDB
 * MongoDB
 * Memory (backup is not supported)

-Use the database-specific command to get all databases and filter them by `DATABASE_PREFIX` and `KMSSECRETS_DATABASE_PREFIX` env.
+Use the database-specific command to get all databases and filter them by the `DATABASE_PREFIX` and `KMSSECRETS_DATABASE_PREFIX` environment variables.

-NOTE: Service might use two different databases.
+NOTE: The service might use two different databases.
 In that case, do the procedure per-database and filter the output only by one prefix.
 `DATABASE_PREFIX` for `DATABASE_URL` and `KMSSECRETS_DATABASE_PREFIX` for `KMSSECRETS_DATABASE_URL`.

 For instance, to get all databases for CouchDB use the following command: